evidentlyai/evidently/docs/book/tests-and-reports/test-metric-generator.md

 # List comprehension

-You can pass a list of parameters or a list of columns.
-It works the same for Reports and Test Suites.
+You can pass a list of parameters/conditions or columns.
+It works the same for Tests and Metrics.

 **Example 1**.
-Pass the list of multiple quantile values to Test for the same column.
+Pass the list of quantile values to run multiple Tests for the same column.

 ```python
 suite = TestSuite(tests=[